Whitters148/DnDGame/content/Enemies/Dark Legion/Lieutenants/Vorrath (Lieutenant of Eryx).md

 ### **Backstory**:

 Once an infamous thief and assassin, **Elrohir Shadowstride** thrived in the shadows of elven society.
 After a personal tragedy left him broken, Elrohir was sought out by a symbiote. **Eryx** had commanded this newborn symbiote to search for a host easy to manipulate.
-Sensing the madness and despair of Elrohir, it found him and manipulated him into bonding.
+Sensing the madness and despair in Elrohir, it found him and manipulated him into bonding.
 The symbiote promised power, revenge, and the determination to right all that had been done wrong to Elrohir.
 With those promises made, they bonded, becoming **Vorrath**, an agent of madness.
 The symbiote corrupted his soul, amplifying his darkest impulses, and together they abandoned all remnants of Elrohir's former life.
 Now, Vorrath exists to spread fear and destruction, reveling in the breakdown of order and the suffering of others.